DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/interact-with-the-page.md

 TestCafe actions can interact with elements if they satisfy the following conditions:

-* an element has to be within the page [`body`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/body) or in an [`<iframe>`](#work-with-iframes).
+* an element has to be within the page's [`body`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/body) or in an [`<iframe>`](#work-with-iframes).
+The element may be outside of a browser window- as long as TestCafe can reach it by scrolling.

-* an element has to be visible - its properties should be set as follows:
+* an element has to be visible - its properties should be as follows:

     Property | Value
     -------- | --------
     `display`  | *not* set to `none`
-    `visibility` | set to `visible` `hidden`, `collapse` `width`    | auto-calculated as or set to > `0` `height`   | auto-calculated as or set to > `0`
+    `visibility` | set to `visible` (the default value) `width`    | auto calculated as or set to > `0` `height`   | auto calculated as or set to > `0`

 * a targeted part of the element has to be visible.

     TestCafe actions target a center of an element, or a point specified by the `offsetX` and `offsetY` options of an action.
-If the target point is obstructed with another element, the action will still execute.
-In case of [`.click`](../../reference/test-api/testcontroller/click.md), for example, the overlapping element will be clicked instead of a targeted one.
+If another element obstructs the target point, the action still executes.
+The [.click](../../reference/test-api/testcontroller/click.md) action, for example, affects an overlapping element instead of a targeted one.

 ### Example: Scroll an Element into View

-There is no designated scroll action.
-TestCafe automatically scrolls to reach items, that are not currently on-screen.
+TestCafe scrolls to reach items, that are on the page but not on-screen, Therefore, there is no designated scroll action.

-You can use any action (for example, [`hover`](#hover)) to scroll towards the desired part of the page.
+You can use any action (for example, [hover](#hover)) to scroll towards the desired part of the page.
-If you need to scroll the page without any action, you can use a [ClientFunction](obtain-client-side-info.md).
+To scroll the page without any action, you can use a [ClientFunction](obtain-client-side-info.md).

 ```js
 import { ClientFunction } from 'testcafe';